tflannagan/ParticleSim/README.md

-# ParticleSim
+# ParticleSim :atom_symbol:

-A simple simulator adapted from the BrainXYZ channel.
-Used for educational purposes.
+Welcome to ParticleSim, a straightforward yet engaging particle simulator inspired by the BrainXYZ channel.
+This project is primarily intended for educational purposes to help visualize and understand particle behavior in a dynamic environment.

+## :bulb: About The Project

+ParticleSim presents a unique learning experience by offering a visual understanding of particle dynamics.
+By just opening the HTML file in a browser, users can interact with the simulator and study different particle behaviors.

+## :man_technologist: Adapted By

+This simulator is adapted by [Ty Flannagan](https://www.tyflannagan.tech/), a software developer dedicated to leveraging technology for effective learning and education.

+## :fire: Main Features

+- **Interactive Particle Simulation**: Visualize particle dynamics in a user-friendly interface.
-Just open the HTML file in a browser and enjoy!
+- **Ease of Use**: Simply open the HTML file in a browser and start learning!

-### Tools:

-HTML
+- **Educational Tool**: An excellent resource for teachers and students studying physics or anyone interested in particle dynamics.

+## :hammer_and_wrench: Built With

+This project is built with:

+- HTML5
-ES6
+- ES6
-CSS3
+- CSS3